 - Low sodium – Contains vitamin D, most likely not vegan.

-- Organic – Vegan besides the palm oil.
+- Organic – Vegan (But contains palm oil).

 After all of that, if you’re okay with palm oil, the Smart Balance spreads that you would consider vegan are Smart Balance Light with flaxseed oil and Smart Balance Organic.

 That should be everything you need to know to make your own decision on the matter.

 Smart Balance Alternatives

 Personally, I would rather be 100% sure that my butter is vegan.

 And thankfully there are quite a few options these days, whether you want to buy one in a store, or make your own.

 I made a list of the best vegan butter alternatives (without palm oil) if you’re interested in finding an alternative.